Plnt/lightning-lizards/README.md

 ### Language

   - English preferred, but Czech is cool too, if you're not comfortable w/ your English.

 ## Facilities

+  - Conf room ~ 20 people capacity.

 ### Equipment

+  - A spare laptop running Linux and connected to the internet is provided (slides can be in PDFs, HTML or LibreOffice)

 ### Recording

+  - Talks will be recorded.
+If you don't want your recording to be published, please let us know.

 ### Food

-  - TODO
+  - Cookies!

 ## Publishing

-  - Recording published online (opt out/opt in?).
+  - Recordings published online.
   - Speaker notes/slides + notes from audience accepted as pulls.